bogdanbacila/apl-head-tracker/README.md

 |-|-|
 |![](/img/assembly/IMG20230302115559.jpg)|![](/img/assembly/IMG20230302115631.jpg)

-The electronic part of the head tracker is now finished, and you can start using it after flashing the firmware.

 Now you can set the micro switches as desired:

 - Switch No.1 changes between Quaternions and Yaw-Pitch-Roll output
 - Switch No.2 changes between normal and inverse

+To ensure compatibility with the APL OSC bridge, please set the switches as seen in the pictures above: switch no.1 set to on and switch no.2 set to off.

+The electronic part of the head tracker is now finished, and you can start using it after flashing the firmware.
 However, if you own a 3D printer, you can also print an enclosure from the [STLs](/enclosure/) provided:

 ### **Step 5:**